 Rev. 23.2.28, 28 November 2023

-The Memory Monitor keeps track of the memory usage during memory intensive operations such as Build, Linting (Verissimo) and Documentation Generation (Specador) and notifies you when:
+The Memory Monitor keeps track of the memory usage during memory intensive operations such as Build and Linting (Verissimo) and notifies you when:

-Note: Memory starvation happens when a Java-based application such as DVT, Verissimo or Specador struggles to cope with insufficient memory and ultimately leads to major performance degradation.
+Note: Memory starvation happens when the active Language Server (the one that the VS Code client is connected to) struggles to cope with insufficient memory and ultimately leads to major performance degradation.
 This can easily be fixed by allocating enough memory to fit the project's size.

 Such messages will be printed to console - see Output and logging.
-In the DVT Eclipse IDE you will also get feedback via:
+In the DVT IDE for Visual Studio Code you will also get feedback via:

 You can disable the warning notifications by:

 To disable the Memory Monitor, add the +dvt_disable_memory_starvation_handling directive in the build configuration file.